Migraines aren’t your typical headaches.

 High stress = high cortisol levels = more migraines.

-Massage helps lower cortisol and boosts serotonin and dopamine—your feel-good hormones.
+Massage helps lower cortisol and boosts serotonin and dopamine, your feel-good hormones.
+This can relieve headaches and reduce their intensity.

 4. Calms the Nervous System